kibook/s1kd-tools/s1kd-brexcheck/README.md

 -w &lt;severities&gt;
 Specify a list of severity levels for business rules.

--S
+-S\[tu\]
-Check SNS rules.
+Check SNS (Standard Numbering System) rules.
 The SNS of each specified data module is checked against the combination of all SNS rules of all specified BREX data modules.

--t
-Strict SNS checking.
-By default, the SNS check (-S) will assume optional elements snsSubSystem, snsSubSubSystem, and snsAssy exist with an snsCode of "0" ("00" or "0000" for snsAssy) when their parent element does not contain any of each.
+-St enables *strict* SNS checking.
+By default, the normal SNS check (-S) will assume optional elements snsSubSystem, snsSubSubSystem, and snsAssy exist with an snsCode of "0" ("00" or "0000" for snsAssy) when their parent element does not contain any of each.
 This provides a shorthand, such that

     <snsSystem>
       <snsCode>00</snsCode>